ingowald/barney/README.md

 - `OptiX`, as part of OWL.
 See documentation in OWL (https://github.com/owl-project/owl) for where to get, and how to best install for OWL to easily find it)

+For MPI-based data-parallel rendering:

-- For data parallel multi-*node* rendering: MPI. *Running* barney requires a CUDA-aware MPI, for *building* this should not matter.
-We typically develop under and test with OpenMPI 4.1.6.
+- Building requires a working MPI install. *Running* barney requires a CUDA-aware MPI, for *building* this should not matter.
+We typically develop under---and test with OpenMPI---4.1.6 or 5.0, but users have reported working with other MPI flavors such as  MPICH.

 ## Building Barney - no ANARI